jmacost5/cpp-528-fall-2021-group-01/data/README.md

 - Wrangling : This folder documents the process of converting raw data into the “rodeo” dataset you use for your models and descriptive statistics

 - Rodeo : This folder contains datasets that have been cleaned and processed, and are ready for analysis.
+Data Preparation

+As we all know, bad input inevitably leads to bad output.
+Therefore no matter what you do in modeling — if you made major mistakes while preparing the data — you will end up returning to this stage and doing it over again.

+- Select Data :The rationale for Inclusion/Exclusion

+- Clean Data :Data Cleaning Report

+- Construct Data :Derived Attributes

+- Generated Records :Integrate Data

+- Merged Data : Format Data

+- Reformatted Data :Dataset Description